 Guerrilla research is primarily known as an alternative research methodology for teams that need to gather user insight, but have minimal budget.
 However, its value relies on its fast turnaround.

 Despite its name, guerrilla research can provide reliable results if the approach is planned rigorously and the implementation is systematic and consistent.
-However, due to the in uence of misleading expressions like ‘just do it’ and ‘quick and dirty’, more often than not we see designers and researchers applying it incorrectly.
+However, misleading expressions like ‘just do it’ and ‘quick and dirty’, mean that more often than not we see designers and researchers applying it incorrectly.